 Happy Nov.
 1st!
 Can you believe it’s November already?
 How did we get here so fast?

 Is November 1 too soon for eggnog stuff?
 What about gingerbread?
 I’m nearly ready to get out my Christmas decor, so in my mind, anything’s game!
 How do we feel about cranberries?
-In this case, cranberries are paired with pumpkin so it really bridges the gap between fall baking and true holiday baking anyway!
+In the case of this Cranberry Pumpkin Upside Down Cake, cranberries are paired with pumpkin so it really bridges the gap between fall baking and true holiday baking anyway!
 Right?
 That’s my theory and I’m sticking to it.
+How beautiful is this Cranberry Pumpkin Upside Down Cake?

 I am SO excited for the holidays.
 This is my favorite time of the year.
 I really get ahead of myself though.
-Halloween was just yesterday, yet I will probably start listening to Christmas music, like, tomorrow.
+Halloween was just yesterday and we’re still finishing up desserts like this Candy Bar Brownie Pie, Candy Bar Cookie Pie, and Leftover Halloween Candy Bar Brownies, yet I will probably start listening to Christmas music, like, tomorrow.
 I am part of the reason you see Christmas decorations in stores in September.

 Getting a head start on holiday baking is also how I roll.
 I really like to extend and elongate all the festive activities as long as I can.
 The decorations, the movies and music, the food, all of it.
 Did I mention the decorations?
 I have A LOT of those.
 I’m an over-zealous holiday celebrator… well, minus Halloween and Valentine’s Day.
 They’re alright.